spyder-ide/spyder-docs/doc/first-steps.rst

 .. rst-class:: fasb fa-bug

-Finally, if you couldn't solve your problem and want to submit an issue to our Github issue tracker, so the problem can be fixed for everyone, :doc:`submit-a-report`.
+Finally, if you couldn't solve your problem and want to submit an issue to our Github issue tracker, so the bug can hopefully be fixed for everyone, :doc:`submit-a-report`.